saile336/FWingREMIX/DOCUMENTATION.md

 The component makes a PUT request to update user settings.
 Ensure your backend is configured to receive JSON payloads and update user settings accordingly.
 The request includes user_id, widgets, diets, and associations as part of the request body.
 Security Considerations

-    Validate all inputs on the backend to prevent SQL injection and other common web vulnerabilities.
-    Do not store sensitive information in localStorage as it's accessible through client-side scripts.

 # Documentation for server.js